-Step 3: Make your way to the Pham Ngu Lau Bus station at very end of 23/9 Park heading towards Nguyen Trai street, you can see the location in the map below along with an image of where to sit and wait.
+Step 3: Make your way to the Pham Ngu Lau Bus station at the end of 23/9 Park towards Nguyen Trai street.
+The location on the map below.

-Step 5: Read a book, take a nap, strike up a conversation with a local, or whatever tickles your fancy because you are gonna be on busses for 1.5 – 2 hours.
+Step 5: Read a book, nap, strike up a conversation, or whatever tickles your fancy.

-Step 6: Arrive at the Cu Chi Bus Terminal and look for Bus No. 79, There will be taxi drivers and motorbike drivers offering their services probably a bit too aggressively.
+Step 6: Arrive at the Cu Chi Bus Terminal and search for Bus No. 79.
+There will be taxi drivers and motorbike drivers offering their services.
 Just ignore them, get to Bus No. 79 and buy a ticket from the agent on the bus.

 Step 7.
-After about 35 minutes of driving the bus will come to a blue sign saying Ben Duoc (to the left) and Ben Dinh (to the right), you will be getting off 2 minutes later at the Ben Duoc entrance.
+After 35 minutes there will be blue sign saying Ben Duoc to the left and Ben Dinh to the right.
+Get off 2 minutes later at the Ben Duoc entrance.

 Step 8: Congratulate yourself for a mission well accomplished!

-Step 9: Go into the main entrance, buy yourself an Entrance ticket and then find your way to the local cu chi building where you will watch a short introduction video.
+Step 9: Go into the main entrance, buy yourself an Entrance ticket.
+Walk your way to the local Cu Chi building where you will watch a short introduction video.
 After, you will receive a guide who will show you through the tunnels!

-Step 10: After experiencing the Cu Chi Tunnels, you will need to return to the No. 79 bus BEFORE 17:30, THIS IS THE LAST BUS OF THE NIGHT.
-Then make your transfer on the No. 13 back to Saigon at the Cu Chi Terminal!
+Step 10: Return to the No. 79 bus BEFORE 17:30, THIS IS THE LAST BUS OF THE NIGHT.
+Hop back on the No. 13 back to Saigon at the Cu Chi Terminal!

-There you have it all of the knowledge we could gather to help you do the cu chi tunnels on your own.
+There you have it all of the knowledge you need to do the cu chi tunnels on your own.
 You might want to ask yourself if visiting the cu chi tunnels is worth it?
-If so, then What should I wear to the cu chi tunnels?
+If so, then what should I wear to the cu chi tunnels?

-We hope this article helped, we invested some time into making it so if you enjoyed it please don’t hesitate to share it for other adventurous travelers like yourself.
+I hope this article helped, I invested some serious time into making it so if you enjoyed it please don’t hesitate to share it for other adventurous travelers like yourself.